Convert LTE to VoLTE

 LTE to VolTE network conversion:

-As in the start, we discussed that VoLTE should be supported both in the phone and in the mobile core network.
+As in the start, we discussed that VoLTE should be supported both by the phone and in the mobile core network.
 GSMA Spec defines all interfaces, protocols, and network nodes for voice service over the LTE network.
 On the phone side, new stacks for IP calls pushed.
 On the network side along with EPC, IMS is the newer network for voice over LTE.
 IMS brings new nodes and new network protocols.

 Does Volte always good to use?

 Now with 4G, data and data speed is not the problem.
 Call having the same quality as they have on a circuit-switched network.
 But is it good to use IP calls using mobile data always?
 Let’s assume that you got a 2GB daily data limit on your connection.
 You do lots of calling over data.
-Which might also include video calling, this consumes lots of data.
-During calls all your data consumed (mobile operator may detect data only for voice calls).
+This might also include video calling, this consumes lots of data.
+During calls all your data consumed (the mobile operator may detect data only for voice calls).
 Now, what to next?
-Just use another number or recharge data immediately (if you can buy ).
+Just use another number or recharge data immediately (if you can buy it).
 But if you have unlimited calling from the circuit-switched network, there will not be any stopping.
 So before buying a sim, which supports voice over LTE, make sure that data will not be detected for the voice calls.
 If yes better go for plans over 3G calling, if you do lots of calling.